-An urgent news release forwarded by my cooperative extension office from Dr. Tom Ray who is director of livestock health programs NCDA&CS Veterinary Division warns that the neurologic form of the virus EHV-1 has been diagnosed in a horse at a NC stable in Rockingham County.
+In 2012 an urgent news release was forwarded by cooperative extension office from Dr. Tom Ray, who is director of livestock health programs NCDA&CS Veterinary Division, warned that the neurologic form of the virus EHV-1 has been diagnosed in a horse at a NC stable in Rockingham County.

 This virus has reached endemic status in the United States and in most cases the States involved handle the management.
 USDA will be involved in cases that deal with multiple States or horses that have crossed State lines.
 The initial outbreak of EHV/EHM stemmed from attendance during the NCHA Western National Championship in Ogden, Utah, April 29 through May 8.
 It spread from there to several states and Western Canada.

 The NC infected horse was sent to the College of Veterinary Medicine at NC State University and quarantined as soon as its illness was apparent.
 It is the first case diagnosed in the state.
 State veterinarian, David Marshall stated that the stable and College of Veterinary Medicine “are working together to implement biosecurity measures and minimize the risk of further spread.”